-The first step in the home buying process is for you to get approved for a home loan.
+The first step in the home buying process is for you to get pre-approved for a home loan.

 After finding a property that interests you, I will show you the comps (comparable sales) to help us determine the value of the property.
-The best comps are in the same building (if a condo/townhome) or in the surrounding area (if a single family home or income property).
-Appraisers are generally required to focus on the past 6 months when reviewing area sales, so I try to do the same when verifying the property's value.
+The best comps are in the same building (if a condo/townhome) or in the surrounding area (if an estate, single family home or income property).
+Appraisers are required to focus on the past 6 months when reviewing area sales, so I try to do the same when analyzing the property's value.

 At this point we are ready to make our offer, which will consist of 4 separate items:

 1. The offer contract itself.
 It is written on a standard California Association of Realtor's contract, which I complete and then review with you either in person or over the phone.
-I offer my clients the option of signing electronically, which can save a lot of time and paperwork hassles.
+All contracts are signed electronically via DocuSign, which saves a lot of time and paperwork hassles.

-4. Buyer's intro letter.
+4. Buyer's intro/love letter (or video).
 This explains who you are, what you do and what you like about the property.
-I usually write about 95% of this letter for you and then e-mail it to you for final editing and approval.
+I usually write about 95% of this letter for you and then e-mail it to you for final editing.

 The offer is presented to the sellers, and we wait for their response.
-Usually, they will not sign off on our offer initially but instead write a counter offer which addresses items in the contract that they would like changed (price is the item that is countered most often).
+In most situations, they will not sign off on our initial offer but instead write a counter offer which addresses items in the contract that they would like changed (price is, of course, the item that is countered most often).
 It may take several counter offers before the price and terms are agreeable to both parties.

 After the offer is accepted, escrow is opened.
 Escrow is a neutral 3rd party, and their job is to make sure all obligations of the contract are fulfilled before the seller gets their money and the buyer gets keys to the property.
 The most standard escrow length is 30 days (but some escrows are as short as 14-21 days).

-You will also need to call an insurance company to verify that the property is insurable and get quotes for the cost of insuring the property.
-For a condo/townhome, you are generally just insuring your personal contents (the building is almost always insured by the Homeowners Association).
+You will need to call an insurance company to verify that the property is insurable and get quotes for the cost of insuring the property.
+For a condo/townhome, you are generally just insuring your personal contents & improvements (the building is almost always insured by the Homeowners Association).

-Loan docs are usually signed as early as a week before closing.
+Loan and escrow closing documents are usually signed as early as a week before closing.

 Five days or less prior to closing we do a walk-thru of the property.
 This gives us a chance to verify that any seller repairs were completed, and we also make sure the property is in the same condition as it was when we initially wrote our offer.

-Two days before closing you wire the remainder of your down payment plus funds for closing costs to escrow.
-The loan proceeds are wired to escrow one or two days prior to closing.
+Two business days before closing you wire the remainder of your down payment plus funds for closing costs to escrow.
+The loan proceeds are also wired to escrow one or two business days prior to closing.

 On closing day, we wait to hear from the title company that you are listed on the county records as the new owner, and then you get keys to your new home.